 - New ECC: 1.6% RFR +5% Risk Premium = 6.6% ECC

 - New target Op FCF yield therefore:

 6.6% ECC – 4.1% Growth (+2.5% real +1.6% inflation) = 2.5% Mkt FCF yield

-So even assuming zero change in FCF, or changes inn growth or risk premium assumptions, the drop in 10 year US real bond yields alone would support a doubling in equity market valuations as a consequence of being able to halve the FCF yield used to gross up the value.
-Add in the stimulus to company earnings and FCF from the avalanche of cheap money flooding into the economy, together with the potential contraction in the risk premium as investors are pushed up the risk curve (which is the planned consequence of this financial repression) and one could leverage up these valuations up even further.
-Use the ECB negative real rates and one could go full retard!
+So even assuming zero change in FCF, or changes in growth or risk premium assumptions, the drop in 10 year US real bond yields alone would support a doubling in equity market valuations as a consequence of being able to halve the FCF yield used to gross up the value.
+Add in the stimulus to company earnings and FCF from the avalanche of cheap money flooding into the economy, together with the potential contraction in the risk premium, as investors are pushed up the risk curve (which is the planned consequence of this financial repression), and one could leverage up these valuations even further.
+Use the ECB's negative real rates and one could go full retard!

 Markets aren’t stupid, fortunately!

 Equity markets however, are not trading on a 2.5% operating free cash flow yield, which should remind us that markets aren’t stupid.
 They can see when they are being played and they can recognise a government Ponzi scheme when they see one and aim off accordingly.